This article details everything you need to know about Minecraft: Java Edition usernames vs gamertags.

 You must log out completely and then log back in.
 This refreshes your profile's authentication and connection with our servers.

-Log out and log back in
+How to Log out and log back in

 - In the Minecraft game launcher, click your username or email address in the top right corner.